 Katelyn Stanis, owner of Wedding Words—a vow writing company founded in 2017—says that it’s a direct response to weddings becoming more personalized.
 Couples want specifics in their ceremony that reflect their own one-of-a-kind relationship.
 “The words in traditional vows not custom to the couple," she explains, "[and] perhaps to many people, [traditional vows] sound a bit outdated and don’t really resonate with how they feel or capture their relationship style."

 Personalizing your vows is a chance to lay out what you want your marriage to look like in your own words—and to avoid feeling dictated by how someone else defined marriage generations ago.

 Why Couples Hire a Professional Vow Writer

-The idea of writing your own vows may sound appealing, and you may even have an idea of what you’d like to say, but when you actually sit down to write, does everything seem to come out wrong?
-Stanis says this is an all-too-common occurrence, and a vow writer can use their skills as an interviewer and writer to help pull the language and emotions out of what you're trying to get across, but can't seem to get down on paper yourself.
+The idea of writing your own vows may sound appealing, and you may even have an idea of what you’d like to say, but when you actually sit down to write, how do you make it sound both personal and professional?
+Stanis says that couples often feel like their writing isn't good enough, and a vow writer can use their skills as an interviewer and writer to help pull the language and emotions out of what an individual or couple is trying to get across.

 Overcoming the Stigma